 The government still provides approximately USD240mn in subsidies for drugs and infant milk per year.
 The medicine subsidies are primarily for older oncology drugs, plasma derivatives and multiple sclerosis products.
-Although some over-the-counter drugs (OTCs), including paracetamol, continue to be subsidised, local reports suggest that this is likely to change in the near future.
+Although some OTCs, including paracetamol, continue to be subsidised, local reports suggest that this is likely to change in the near future.